 Ms. Elderkin brings extensive experience in patent prosecution and as in-house patent counsel to bear in counseling her clients and representing them in litigation.
-She served as in-house patent counsel at the DuPont Company for nine years, prior to entering private practice.
-She is registered to practice before the U.S. Patent and Trademark Office and is representing and advising clients in numerous inter partes review proceedings.
+She served as in-house patent counsel at the DuPont Company for nine years prior to entering private practice.
+She is registered to practice before the United States Patent and Trademark Office and is representing and advising clients in numerous inter partes review proceedings.

 Ms. Elderkin received her J.D. with high honors from The George Washington University Law School in 1978, where she was a member of the Order of the Coif.
 She received her B.S. in chemistry in 1975 from Bucknell University.

 - currently representing an innovator pharmaceutical company and a university in one of the first biosimilar patent challenges

 - currently representing a pharmaceutical company in a patent infringement suit involving meningitis B vaccines

 - currently representing a pharmaceutical company in inter partes reviews of a patent relating to the treatment of prostate cancer

 - currently representing a pharmaceutical company in an inventorship challenge to patents involving methods of treatment for cancer with biologics

 - currently representing a medical device company in a trade secret action

 - representing a pharmaceutical company in a patent infringement suit involving methods of treatment for cancer with biologics

 - representing a pharmaceutical companies in a patent infringement suit involving biologic therapeutics for treating hypercholesterolemia